JimmyFly90/NumbersAPI_task/README.md

 - Extract the raw message text from the `HttpResponseMessage` object using `ReadAsStringAsync` method;
 - Display the message;

-> Note
->
-> This task does not have unit tests.
+**Note:** This task does not have unit tests.
 You can verify the correctness of your code based on a successful response from the API.

+### Hints
+> 1. You can make an HTTP request using an `HttpClient` object;
+> 2. The response of the HTTP request can be stored in an `HttpResponseMessage` object;